Enviva

-Enviva was founded in 2004, conducted an initial public offering in 2015, and is traded on the New York Stock Exchange under EVA.
+Enviva was founded in 2004, conducted an initial public offering in 2015, and was traded on the New York Stock Exchange under EVA.

-Enviva has 5 corporate offices worldwide, operates 9 pellet plants in 6 states of the Southeast United States, employs 1,200 associates, and ships wood pellets worldwide from 5 terminal facilities in the United States.
+Enviva has five corporate offices worldwide, operates nine pellet plants in six states of the Southeast United States, employs 1,200 associates, and ships wood pellets worldwide from five terminal facilities in the United States.

+On March 13, 2024, Enviva declared Chapter 11 bankruptcy.